What are the Advantages of Using Dental Implants to Replace Missing Teeth?

 Implant surgery can be done in the dental office and either a local or general anesthetic is often used.
-Dr. Tanner will take the time to instruct you on how to maintain a proper diet and good oral hygiene following the surgery.
+Dr. Ross will take the time to instruct you on how to maintain a proper diet and good oral hygiene following the surgery.

 How Do You Know What the Best Course of Action is for Replacing a Missing Tooth?

 Dental implants provide the option to permanently solve the problems caused by lost or damaged teeth.
 If you are interested in restoring your smile, we will be happy to discuss with you all of the options and which of them might be the best fit for you.
 We specialize in dental implant procedures, so contact us and a member of our team will arrange to meet with you at a convenient date for a free, private consultation.